webspaceiq/fedha-wallet/README.md

-# Fedha Protocol
+# Fedha Wallet
-Ethereum smart contracts for the Fedha Protocol.
+Frontend user wallet UI for the Fedha Protocol.